• Latest

 What causes loneliness in a relationship or marriage?

-As a married couple, it is your responsibility to make sure that your marriage is happy.
+As a married couple, you must ensure your marriage is happy.
 However, many couples do not know what they are looking for in a partner until they find one.
 For some people, the signs of being alone include:

 There’s a lack of connection